luk7715/PyPlumes/README.md

 # PyPlumes
-A workspace for plume particle models
+A workspace for a plume particle model in Python. <br />
-Translated from a model originally written in Fortran
+Translated and modified from [this model] (https://github.com/Veyza/dudi) originally written in Fortran.